There are TWO types of Cream Pomeranian

 In this dog breed, the color cream is probably best described as being an extremely pale orange.
 A cream colored Pomeranian should be self-coloured, with no white breechings.
 Because of the harsher texture of the guard hairs, the top coat may appear darker.

 Breeders will observe a cream colored Pomeranian puppy is typically white at birth, and that their color will darken as they develop.
 All Cream Pomeranians must possess black eye rims, nose, lips and pads.
+The whiskers are usually white or a straw color.

 The Cream Sable Pomeranian